Top 10 Plant Problems and How to Fix Them

 What is it?
 A fungal infection unique to maples, Tar Spot resembles dark droplets of tar on leaf surfaces.
 It’s rarely serious enough to threaten the health of your tree, but it can become unsightly and cause premature leaf drop.

-If you’re still not sure what you’re dealing with, bag up a sample and/or bring in a photo or two and a landscape professional in the garden center can help you identify the problem and share recommended next steps.
+If you’re still not sure what you’re dealing with, bag up a sample and/or bring in a photo or two and any of our yard and garden professionals can help you identify the problem and share recommended next steps.